About this Guide

 - Consider enrolling in an enrichment course during summer so your student can gain confidence in learning online and you can assess his/her strengths and what skills to work on.

 Additional parent resources

 Here are some additional resources that you may find useful as you learn how you can best help your child:

 Michigan Cares Portal: Michigan cares about the emotional and mental well-being of our children.
 During times of crisis, our students need extra support to process their emotions.
 Michigan Virtual’s Michigan Cares Portal offers Michigan families and educators FREE digital lessons designed to help students in grades K-12 develop the skills required for social, emotional, and mental well-being.
 Each child lesson is accompanied by a parent lesson that offers tips for having conversations with your child and helping them work on these skills.
-This portal will be freely available until the end of the 2020-21 school year.

 ACE Framework Webinar: Drawing on current research in the field, Dr. Jered Borup presents the Adolescent Community of Engagement (ACE) framework for examining support systems in online learning environments.

 The Adolescent Community of Engagement: A Framework for Research on Adolescent Online Learning: This paper describes the Adolescent Community of Engagement (ACE) framework as a lens to guide research and design in adolescent online learning environments.

 Why Mentors Matter: A Conversation With Jered Borup: Why are on-site mentors so important for online students?
 In this article, Dr. Jered Borup, a digital learning researcher and professor at George Mason University, dives into research that supports the critical role that mentors play in highly successful online learning programs.